How to Make Digestive Bitters

 Digestive Bitters and Stomach Acid

-One of the most common issues I see with clients is low stomach acid.
+Having low stomach acid is a very common problem.
 Low stomach acid can result in a myriad of health issues - even ones that don’t seem directly related to digestive issues, like acne and hormonal imbalances.
 It’s estimated that close to 90% of Americans actually don’t have enough stomach acid, the production of which is inhibited by stress, processed food, and/or excess alcohol consumption.

 The good news is that - once diet and lifestyle are addressed - it is relatively easy to naturally increase stomach acid levels with digestive bitters.